Rabbit-Converter/Rabbit-Ruby/README.md

 ## Motivation

-When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/), [Parabaik](https://github.com/ngwestar/parabaik) is not opensource.
+When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/), [Parabaik](https://github.com/ngwestar/parabaik) was not opensource.
 At that time, I need to use for [MYSTERY ZILLION](http://www.mysteryzillion.org) for converting the whole database to Unicode.

-For Unicode to Zawgyi, Parabaik is under the GPL license and cannot use in iOS app and Android App.
+For Unicode to Zawgyi, Parabaik is under the ~~GPL license and cannot use in iOS app and Android App~~ LGPL.
 So, I decided to write new one with **WTFPL license**.
 This ruby gem is under MIT License.

 > I cannot promise , it's correct 100% after converting.